-Cleaning ALL Types of Area Rugs in Homes & Businesses from Manhattan to White Plains & Yonkers to New Rochelle
+Cleaning ALL Types of Area Rugs in Homes & Businesses from Manhattan Bronx Brooklyn Queens to Westchester county to Connecticut and NJ.

 The highly trained and experienced specialists at KG Carpet Cleaning are very knowledgeable about ALL types of area rugs.
 Each type requires its own cleaning process, and our knowledgeable experts carefully examine each one to determine the best method of cleaning and/or repair.
 We tailor our methods to your rug’s type, age and condition, and with over 10 years of experience, you can trust our 100% satisfaction guarantee on every area rug cleaning, carpet cleaning and upholstery cleaning we provide.